 They design or redesign mechanical and thermal devices or subsystems, analyse problems, investigate equipment failures and recommend remedies, develop and test prototypes, analyse test results and suggest changes in design and oversee manufacturing processes.

-they design.
 Mechanical engineers are the designers and they oversee the manufacture of many products ranging from medical devices to new engines.

 Scope of work of Mechanical Engineers